Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-Stereum/README.md

 ## Step 2: Upload your Validator Keys to Stereum

-We will now upload the keystone files generated in the previous step into your stereum node.
+We will now upload the keystone files generated in the previous step into your Stereum node.
 On the top left-hand menu, select STAKING.
 You can either click or drag your keystore.json file into the window to load your keystore files.

 ![Untitled 8](https://user-images.githubusercontent.com/51161692/211514963-99055c7d-71d3-4956-b031-caa5b87c906c.png)